eerimoq/simba/doc/about.rst

 About
 =====

-`Simba` is a operating system and build framework.
+`Simba` is an operating system and build framework.
 It aims to make embedded programming easy and portable.

 Source code repository: http://github.com/eerimoq/simba